Editor’s Note: This post was updated on January 5, 2017!

 Here’s how I think about it:

-Your value proposition is a cost vs. benefits equation that shows your prospect’s motivation.
+Your value proposition is a cost vs. benefits formula that is evaluated subconsciously and automatically in your prospect’s mind when they encounter your marketing touchpoint.

 If your perceived benefits outweigh the perceived costs, your prospects will be motivated to act.

-Your benefits hold different weight to different people.
-You need to find out which of your benefits are perceived to be most important to your prospects.
+Notice the word “perceived.”
+It’s very important to understand customer segmentation.
+Your benefits hold different weight for different people.
+You need to find out which of your benefits are perceived to be most important to your unique prospects.

 You need to discover your best value proposition to have the best chance to close the most sales.
 Emphasizing the most important parts of your value proposition will maximize your conversion rate.